parulagg27/TINH/Readme.md

-# HINT - A community for parents of neurodiverse children.
+# HINT - A community for parents of neurodivergent children.

 HINT is a web application for parents of children with conditions like palsy, Asperger's, Down's  etc. The aim is to bring parents of such specially-abled children together to share their experiences, resources, tips etc. with others in the community.